e1tero/PursoStudio-TaskTest/README.md

 ---

 ## Description
-This is a test task for the Unity Developer position at PursoStudio.
+This is a test task for the Unity Developer position at PustoStudio.

 ### 📄 Documentation
 [View the task document on Google Docs](https://docs.google.com/document/d/1ucHMytenWh1_e9KGfHvGcmIQ5L6tlARSXN1HemqXMcE/edit)